 When wandering around you will also stumble across a magnificent statue of Taras Schevchenko – the most famous Ukrainian writer and a beautiful Lyzohub’s House.

 But the best thing to do in Dytynets Park is to just walk around, admire beautiful views of the city and Desna river and enjoy the place.
 This is one of the most pleasant places in Chernihiv that can suck you in for hours!

 Find even more beautiful churches

 If you think those stunning old churches in Dytynets Park were the best of sacral architecture in Chernihiv you are wrong.
 There are more of them and each one is more beautiful than the previous one!

 Across the street from Dytynets Park, you will find St. Catherine Church from the beginning of the 18th century.
 This is one of the best examples of the Ukrainian Baroque style with onion-shaped golden domes.

 Right in the center of the city, there is Piatnytska Church from the 12th/13th century.
 The style is a bit raw, with red bricks, but it’s impressive nevertheless.

 A bit further there is Yeletskyi monastery, originally from the 11th century it was rebuilt in the 17th century in the Baroque style.
-One of the many Chernihiv legends says that this was the burial place of the local Dracula (you can read the whole story here).
+One of the many Chernihiv legends says that this was the burial place of the local Dracula.

 But the most jaw-dropping sacral building you can see in Chernihiv is The Holy Trinity Cathedral from the end of the 17th century.
 It was built with the three-dimensional composition and is a mix of the Baroque and early classicism styles.

-If you are lucky the bell tower might be open – it’s worth to climb up to admire the Cathedral from another, even more stunning perspective.
+If you are lucky the bell tower might be open – it’s worth climbing up to admire the Cathedral from another, even more stunning perspective.